Skip to content

 • Scan type — focus on secrets, dependencies, etc.

-• AI verdict — show only AI-confirmed true positives, or only contradictions
+• AI verdict — show true_positive, false_positive, uncertain, or unanalyzed.

 Filters persist in the URL — bookmark or share a triage view directly.